 Optimize for Googlebot

-Getting Googlebot to crawl your site faster is a fairly technical process that boils down to bringing down the technical barriers that prohibit the crawler from accessing your site properly.
-It is a fairly technical process, but you should make yourself familiar with that.
+Getting Googlebot to crawl your site faster is a fairly technical process that boils down to removing the technical barriers that prevent the crawler from accessing your site properly.
+It is a fairly technical process, but you should familiarize yourself with it.
 If Google can’t crawl your site perfectly well, it can never make it rank for you.
 Find those errors and fix them!

 Googlebot is the little robot that visits your site.
-If you’ve made technically sound choices for your site, it’ll come often.
-If you regularly add fresh content it’ll come around more often.
+It’ll often come if you’ve made technically sound choices for your site.
+If you regularly add fresh content, it’ll come around more often.
 Sometimes, whenever you’ve made large-scale changes to your site, you might have to call that cute little crawler to come at once, so the changes can be reflected in the search results as soon as possible.

 Read more: SEO basics: What does Google do? »

 - Event March 04 - 06, 2024 Team Yoast is at Attending, Speaking, Sponsoring Pubcon Las Vegas 2024!
 Click through to see who will be there, what we will do, and more!
 See where you can find us next »

 - SEO webinar 27 February 2024 Get expert analysis on the latest SEO news developments with Carolyn Shelby and Alex Moss.
 Join our upcoming update! 📺️ All Yoast SEO webinars »